 and a binary search over \(\beta\) is performed to achieve \(1 - \alpha\) coverage on \(\mathcal{S}^{(1)}\).
 Next, each score \(s \in \mathcal{S}^{(2)}\) is mapped to \(\max_m \left( \frac{u_m^\top s}{q_m(\beta^*)} \right)\); rescaling \(H(\beta^*)\) by the empirical \((1 - \alpha)\)-quantile of these normalized values preserves exchangeability and guarantees exact coverage.
 Table~\ref{tab:agg_methods} summarizes these aggregation methods.

-\paragraph{Setup Justification.} In the context of aggregation, the key components are the training data, the calibration data, and the nonconformity scores (NCSs).
+\paragraph{Setup Justification.} In the context of aggregation, the key components are the training data, the calibration data, and the NCS.
 Differences in any of these elements can lead to distinct CP settings.
 To ensure a fair and consistent comparison across methods, our setup uses \(K\) predictors trained on the same training dataset, evaluated on the same calibration set using a fixed nonconformity score.